Average-case Speedup for Product Formulas: Introduction

-(2) Interpret the trace as an expectation, then its eigenvalue distribution is equivalent to a sum of independent random variables $ S_n:= x_1+\cdots+x_n$, each drawn from the Rademacher distribution $\Pr(x_i=1)=\Pr(x_i=-1)=1/2$.
-Then we can use a \textit{concentration inequality} to describe how rarely the random variable deviates from its expectation
+(2) Interpret the trace as an expectation, then its eigenvalue distribution is equivalent to a sum of independent random variables $ S_n:= x_1+\cdots+x_n$ each drawn from the Rademacher distribution $\Pr(x_i=1)=\Pr(x_i=-1)=1/2$.
+Now, we can use a \textit{concentration inequality} to describe how rarely the random variable deviates from its expectation

-In other words, the \textit{typical} eigenvalues $ \lambda= \CO(\sqrt{n}) \ll n$ are much smaller than the \textit{worst-case} spectral norm.
-This simple example captures the overarching theme of this work: { {\textit{Concentration is ubiquitous but often unspoken.} }}
+In other words, the \textit{typical} magnitude of eigenvalues $ \labs{\lambda}= \CO(\sqrt{n}) \ll n$ is much smaller than the largest eigenvalue.
+This simple example captures the overarching theme of this work: { {\textit{Concentration is ubiquitous but often unspoken in the high dimensional setting.} }}.

 To go beyond the above example, we rely on a family of recursive inequalities for their $p$-norms, which leads to concentration by Markov's inequality.
-We begin with reviewing the ancestral scalar version, often called the \textit{two-point inequality} or \textit{Bonami's inequality} (See, e.g.,~\cite{Garling2007InequalitiesAJ}). \begin{fact}[Two-point inequality] For real numbers $a, b$,
+We begin with reviewing the ancestral scalar version, often called the \textit{two-point inequality} or \textit{Bonami's inequality} (See, e.g.,~\cite{Garling2007InequalitiesAJ}). \begin{fact}[The two-point inequality] For real numbers $a, b$,

 \end{fact} This can be seen by expanding the binomial.
-This seemingly trivial inequality turns out to have far-reaching consequences for scalars and beyond, and its simplicity becomes its strength.
-The same form of inequality has an exact matrix analog, often called \textit{uniform smoothness}. \begin{fact}[Uniform smoothness for Schatten Classes {\cite{Tomczak1974}}] \end{fact} The above form is not directly applicable, but its alternative forms with a martingale flavor streamline most of our proofs.
-For $k$-local operators (which is in fact closely related to \textit{non-commutative martingales}), we derive and make heavy usage of the following: \begin{prop}[Uniform smoothness for subsystems] Consider matrices $\vX, \vY \in \CB(\CH_i\otimes\CH_j)$ that satisfy $\tr_i(\vY) = 0$ and $\vX= \vX_j\otimes \vI_i$.
+This seemingly trivial inequality turns out to have far-reaching consequences, and its simplicity becomes its strength (See, e.g., Boolean analysis~\cite{odonnell2021analysis}).
+The same form of inequality has an exact matrix analog, often called \textit{uniform smoothness}. \begin{fact}[Uniform smoothness for Schatten Classes {\cite{Tomczak1974}}] For matrices $\vX$ and $\vY$,

+\end{fact} The above form is not directly applicable, but its alternative forms with a martingale flavor streamline most of our proofs.
+For $k$-local operators (which are, in fact, closely related to \textit{non-commutative martingales}; see Figure~\ref{fig:scalar_nc}), we derive and make heavy usage of the following: \begin{prop}[Uniform smoothness for subsystems] Consider matrices $\vX, \vY \in \CB(\CH_i\otimes\CH_j)$ that satisfy the non-commutative martingale condition $\tr_i(\vY) = 0$ and $\vX= \vX_j\otimes \vI_i$.
 For $p \ge 2$,